logpai/LogBench/README.md

 | WhichVar      | Model    | [TSE'21] [Which Variables Should I Log?](https://ieeexplore.ieee.org/document/8840982) |
 | LoGenText-Plus        | Model  | [TOSEM'23] [LoGenText-Plus: Improving Neural Machine Translation Based Logging Texts Generation with Syntactic Templates](https://dl.acm.org/doi/10.1145/3624740) |

+For each baseline utilized, we kindly request that please ensure to cite the relevant paper while using the code.